 - 2-3 tablespoons olive oil or liquid bacon grease*

-- 1 medium white onion, chopped (approximately 1 generous cup)
+- 1 medium white onion chopped (approximately 1 generous cup)

-- 1 carrot stick, shredded (approximately 1 generous cup)
+- 1 carrot stick shredded (approximately 1 generous cup)

-- 5-6 cloves of garlic, minced
+- 5-6 cloves garlic minced

-- 1 jalapeno, seeded and chopped
+- 1 jalapeno seeded and chopped

 - 2 tablespoons butter

-- 2 ½ cups chicken stock* (I used Swanson’s chicken stock, which has salt in it)
+- 2 ½ cups chicken stock

 - 1 cup heavy cream